All Episodes

 First of all, those polls that you mentioned, I agree with Matt.

-They're biased in their samples, they're biased in their questions.
+They're biased in their questions.

-They randomly dial phone numbers, they don't use voter lists, they're they're samples of adults or registered voters, not likely voters, because likely voter polls determine who actually votes.
+They're samples of adults or registered voters, not likely voters, because likely voter polls determine who actually votes.

-It was 139 million people who voted, but there were 90 million people eligible that didn't vote.
+There's 139 million people who voted, but there were 90 million people eligible that didn't vote.

-So they pollute the polls, and the Republicans on election day 2016, there was 37% Democrat, 33% Republican.
+And the Republicans, on Election Day 2016, there was 37% Democrat, 33% Republican.

 All these polls that you just mentioned that you're referring to, even though they're trending our way and show the majority or close to a majority now opposes this impeachment, those polls are all biased with Republicans well under 30%.

-Now, what I want to tell you is you've seen you referred to the real clear politics average.
+Now, what I want to tell you is you've seen, you referred to the real clear politics average.

 That curve or that graph, when they started doing these hearings, they went down.